 If you find yourself needing assistance of any kind to complete assignments, stay on top of readings, study for tests, or just to stay in school, please contact the Learning Commons in R201 at 217-373-3839.
 You may also email Learning Commons at learningcommons@parkland.edu

 Scholarships

-A full list of scholarships can be found in the Parkland college catalog or on the website.
+A full list of scholarships can be found on the Parkland college Financial Aid website under Scholarships.
 Always check with Financial Aid for application criterion and qualifiers associated with each scholarship.